-For seawater, an increase in CO_2 leads to a decrease in pH (increased acidification) and carbonate concentration $[CO_2^{3-}]$.
-Lower pH and reduced availability of carbonate negatively impacts organisms that rely on calcium carbonate ($CaCO_3$) for structural and protective shells (Barton et al. 2012).
-Several planktonic species, such as coccolithophores and pteropods, also rely on calcium carbonate for structural components.
+For seawater, an increase in CO2 leads to a decrease in pH (increased acidification) and carbonate concentration.
+Lower pH and reduced availability of carbonate negatively impacts organisms that rely on calcium carbonate (CaCO3) for structural and protective shells (Barton et al. 2012); examples are coccolithophores and pteropods.
 Pteropods are important prey for several salmon species in the California Current ecosystem.
-Aragonite and calcite are the most common forms of $CaCO_3$ used by organisms.
+Aragonite and calcite are the most common forms of CaCO3 used by organisms.
 The 'saturation-state' of these minerals changes with pH, temperature and pressure.
-As ocean waters become more acidic they tend towards undersaturation of $CaCO_3$ and protective shells and structural parts more readily dissolve.
-Non-calcifying organisms may also be susceptible to a reduction in pH.
+As ocean waters become more acidic they tend towards under saturation of CaCO3 and protective shells and structural parts more readily dissolve.
+Many organisms, both calcifying and non-calcifying, may also be susceptible to a reduction in pH.
 Physiological stress through acid-base regulation and cellular ion exchange varies greatly among organisms.
-There are very limited data available on how different species compensate for a lower pH environment, but the data that are available indicate that invertebrate species are likely the most susceptible, and in general, fish tend to be much less sensitive due to a better capacity for acid-base regulation (Pörtner 2008).
+There are very limited data available on how different species compensate for this physiological stress from a lower pH environment, but the data that are available indicate that invertebrate species are likely the most susceptible, and in general, fish tend to be much less sensitive due to a better capacity for acid-base regulation (Pörtner 2008).
 However, there is potential for increased vulnerability during reproduction and early life history development, both of which are the focus of recent research.

-The saturation state of aragonite and calcite, the pH, and the DO of waters in the California current all can serve as indicators of ocean acidification.
+The saturation state of aragonite and calcite, the pH, and the dissolved oxygen (DO) of waters in the California current all can serve as indicators of ocean acidification.
 It is likely that synergistic responses among these indicators will be quite difficult to isolate.
 Although some time series of calcium-carbonate chemistry (e.g. pCO2, pH, alkalinity) have been started, we do not have enough data yet to say anything about status and trends.
-Because increases in CO_2 occur along with decreases in dissolved oxygen, we can use DO as a proxy for acidification in the California current.
+Because increases in CO2 occur along with decreases in dissolved oxygen, we can use DO as a proxy for acidification in the California current.
 DO serves as an indicator of multiple pressures and also has a longer time series available than the other indicators of ocean acidification.
-The trends in DO are discussed below.

 Data are obtained from Newport, Oregon's NH Line 25 nautical miles (46 km) offshore, from the central California CALCOFI station 67.55, and from the southern California Bight via CalCOFI's station 93.30 at 22 km offshore.